leandrocfe/filament-articles/form-builder/common-errors-to-avoid.md

 #### Why?
 As the [docs say](https://filamentphp.com/docs/3.x/forms/fields/getting-started#setting-a-default-value), _defaults are only used when the form is loaded without existing data.
 Inside panel resources this only works on Create Pages, as Edit Pages will always fill the data from the model._

-In that case, the value is `null` and this is correct in the EditPage.
+In this case, the value is `null`, which is correct in the EditPage.

 If you want to force the default value in the EditPage if the value is `null`, you should use the `formatStateUsing()` method: